 The insulin receptor substrate 1 (IRS1) plays a role in insulin signaling.
 Variants of the gene have been tied to the risk of type 2 diabetes.

 A large study of over 25,000 people without diabetes looked at the role of an IRS1 variant in conjunction with diet.
-The results found that for women with the T allele who ate fewer carbs had a lower risk of diabetes; while for men, it was a low-fat diet that, along with the T allele, that resulted in a lower risk of diabetes.
+The results found that for women with the T allele who ate fewer carbs had a lower risk of diabetes, while for men, it was a low-fat diet that, along with the T allele, resulted in a lower risk of diabetes.

 The brain-derived neurotrophic factor (BDNF) is essential for neuron development and repair.
-A Jan 2017 study of 8,840 Korean adults looked at the interaction between diet and a BDNF variant in regards to the risk of type 2 diabetes.
+A Jan 2017 study of 8,840 Korean adults looked at the interaction between diet and a BDNF variant in regard to the risk of type 2 diabetes.
 The study found that a high carb/low protein diet that did not have excess calories was protective against T2D for those with the rs6265 Met variant.
 Excess calories in the diet negated the protective effect of the variant.
-The study concluded: “BDNF Val/Met and Met/Met variants (rs6265) decreases the risk for glucose intolerance and type 2 diabetes.
+The study concluded: “BDNF Val/Met and Met/Met variants (rs6265) decrease the risk for glucose intolerance and type 2 diabetes.
 BDNF variants interacted with nutrient intake, especially energy and protein intake: Middle-aged individuals with BDNF Val/Val are prone to developing type 2 diabetes even with low energy and protein intake.”

 The FTO gene has been linked in a lot of studies to obesity and weight gain.
-A 2009 trial that investigated the outcome of a lower carb/higher fat vs higher carb/lower fat diet found that a variant of the gene was linked to a greater decrease in HOMA-IR (measure of insulin resistance) when on a lower fat/higher carb diet.
+A 2009 trial that investigated the outcome of a lower carb/higher fat vs higher carb/lower fat diet found that a variant of the gene was linked to a greater decrease in HOMA-IR (a measure of insulin resistance) when on a lower fat/higher carb diet.

 Variations in circadian rhythms have been shown to play a role in obesity and insulin levels.
 Studies have shown that the CLOCK gene variants are involved.